Campbell, J. L. (John Lyle)

 A.B., W&L, 1843; A.M.; LL.D.
 Robinson professor of natural (physical) science, W&L, 1851; Robinson professor chemistry, W&L, 1865; Robinson professor chemistry (mineralogy) and geology, W&L, 1875-86.
 Superintendent, Rockbridge Co. schools, 1870-82.
 See MSS Catalog.

 Found in 2 Collections and/or Records:

-Scope and Contents Items in the collection include a scrapbook, a bound volume of the Ring-Tum Phi, a book of pressed leaves, Miller family birth records, photographs of Lexington and Campbell family members, newspapers, and personal letters.
+Items in the collection include a scrapbook, a bound volume of the Ring-Tum Phi, a book of pressed leaves, Miller family birth records, photographs of Lexington and Campbell family members, newspapers, and personal letters.

-Scope and Contents This collection contains three letters.
+This collection contains three letters.
 One, dated March 7, 1863 written in Caroline County, Va. to Col. Boteler gives Jackson's theories of recommending soldiers for promotion.
 A second, which is dated Mar.
 11, 1854 from Lexington, Va. to E.H.J.
 McCampbell, concerns Jackson resigning from the Franklin Society and Library Company of Lexington.
 The third letter, dated June 7, 1858, to Prof. J.L.
 Campbell describes the operation of the Lexington Colored Sabbath School.